TRIO IS OPEN AND CONTINUES TO PROVIDE TREATMENT TO PATIENTS

 But please, stay home as much as possible.
 We can’t stress how important it is to be extra cautious.
 So, for example, order groceries online if you can.
 And only go out for essential reasons, such as medical appointments.
 We are asking you to please follow all provincial public health guidelines, including the directive to stay home and stay safe.

 If you have an upcoming funded cycle but are not comfortable starting treatment don’t worry, we will hold your spot in the queue.
 Please call us when you feel ready to start your funded cycle.

-To ensure safety for our patients as well as our staff during the pandemic, and to respect the rules of social distancing, we have established a number of new safety measures at TRIO.
-We understand that this new approach may take some time to get used to, however there are some benefits: for example, you’ll be in and out of the clinic more quickly than before and waiting less since appointments are now timed.
+To ensure safety for our patients as well as our staff during the pandemic, and to respect the rules of social distancing, we are continuing to implement a number of safety measures at TRIO.
+In addition to increased safety for patients and staff, there are some additional benefits: for example, you’ll be in and out of the clinic more quickly than before and waiting less since appointments are now timed.
 And, since appointments with doctors are virtual, you will be spending less of your time at the clinic.

 Please click here to see a video that will walk you through what a visit to TRIO looks like now.

-Please take a moment to review the following new safety measures in place at TRIO:
+Please take a moment to review the following safety measures in place at TRIO: